-OWTS has contributed to slope failure.
+Much of the Santa Cruz Mountains consist of steep slopes, and unstable geology.
+Many of the properties have cuts and embankments.
+Lateral movement and surfacing of effluent have been rarely documented, but there are a number of situations where effluent disposal from OWTS has contributed to slope failure.
 Although County code has restricted the installation of new OWTS on slopes steeper than 30% for many years, older systems do occur on steeper slopes and system replacements have been allowed on slopes up to 50%.
 The State OWTS policy and this LAMP prohibit the installation of dispersal systems on slopes greater than 30% or within 100 ft of unstable land masses unless allowed through a geotechnical report prepared by a qualified professional.
 Such a report could also address reduced setbacks to embankments, if necessary.
+If deemed suitable by a qualified professional, installations on slopes between 30% and 50% will be allowed for repairs, upgrades and ADU's.